TheArctesian/ERC-721Example/README.md

 ```
 ipfs init
 ```
-If you cat out the readme using the line
+If you cat out the readme file for more info using
 ```
 ipfs cat /ipfs/<your-peer-iden>/readme
 ```